Navigation

 • Having high arches in your feet or being flat-footed.

-• Spending a lot of time on your feet - for instance, a job where you’re standing or walking around all day.
+• Spending a lot of time on your feet.
+For example, having a job where you’re standing or walking around all day.

 Symptoms of plantar fasciitis

-The main symptom of plantar fasciitis is pain in your heel or sometimes in the arch of your foot.
+The main symptom of plantar fasciitis is pain in your heel.
+Sometimes, it may spread into the arch of your foot.
+Plantar fasciitis pain:

-• The pain may be sharp at first and gradually lessens as you start to move around.
+• may gradually lessen as you start to move around, but increases throughout the day

 You can often book an appointment with an NHS podiatrist or physiotherapist without needing to go through your GP.
 This is known as self-referral.
-Ask your GP surgery whether this is available in your area.
+If this is unavailable in your area, see your GP for advice.
+They can refer you if necessary.
+You can also pay to see a podiatrist or physiotherapist privately.

 Diagnosis of plantar fasciitis

-Your podiatrist (chiropodist), physiotherapist or GP will usually be able to diagnose plantar fasciitis by asking about symptoms and examining your foot.
-They will ask about your general health and activity, and when your symptoms usually come on.
+A podiatrist, physiotherapist, or GP can diagnose plantar fasciitis.
+They’ll usually be able to diagnose it from your symptoms and by looking at your foot.
+They will ask about your general health and activity, and when you usually notice your symptoms.

-To examine your foot, they will feel and press on different areas to see exactly where your pain is coming from.
-They may also ask you to walk on your toes or stand to see if this brings on any pain.
+The health professional will feel and press on different areas of your foot and ankle to see where it’s painful.
+They may gently lift your big toe.
+This can be painful if you have plantar fasciitis.
+They may also ask you to move your foot up and down, walk around or stand on your toes to see if this brings on any pain.

-They may also check your body mass index (BMI) by weighing you and measuring your height, in case this is a factor.
+They may ask to weigh you and take your height.
+This is to check your body mass index (BMI), in case your weight is a factor.

 Self-help for plantar fasciitis

 • If you’re a runner, try switching to a lower-impact exercise (such as swimming or cycling) while your foot heals.
-You can also see if running on a softer surface helps.
+You can also try running on a softer surface.

 • Apply ice (wrapped in a towel) to the area when it’s painful.
-You can do this for 10 to 20 minutes, up to two or three times a day.
+You can do this for up to 20 minutes, two or three times a day.

-• Make sure you’re wearing shoes with good support - laced sports shoes are a good option.
+• Make sure you’re wearing shoes with good support and cushioned heels.
+Laced sports shoes are a good option.
+Replace shoes when they’re worn out.

 • Use insoles and heel pads in your shoes to help provide support.
-Your podiatrist (chiropodist) or physio may be able to recommend some.
-Don’t walk barefoot.
+Your podiatrist, physiotherapist, or pharmacist may be able to recommend some.

 Stretches and exercises for plantar fasciitis

 Stretches for plantar fasciitis can help to reduce pain and prevent further damage.
 You can do these stretches yourself at home.
-You usually need to do them at least twice a day.
-A podiatrist (chiropodist) or physiotherapist can give you more advice about how to do the exercises.
+It’s a good idea to do them at least twice a day.
+A podiatrist or physiotherapist can give you more advice about how to do the exercises.

 Achilles tendon and plantar fascia stretch

-Keep a towel by your bed.
-Before you get up, loop a long towel around the ball of your foot and pull it.
-Keep your leg straight.
-Hold this for 30 seconds.
+Loop a long towel or strap around the ball of your foot.
+Pull your toes towards your body, while keeping your leg straight.
+Hold for 30 seconds.
 Repeat this three times for each foot.

 Wall push